Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-The last case we shall consider is the ghost system containing two anticommutating fields: $b(z)$, with spin $2$, and $c(z)$ with spin $-1$.
-In a sphere with a single puncture at $P$ with $z(P)=0$ we can expand the fields as
+\paragraph{Ghost system.} We consider now a ghost system consisting of a pair of anticommutating fields:~$b(z)$, with spin~$2$, and $c(z)$, with spin~$-1$.
+We begin with the sphere with a single puncture at~$P$ and local coordinates such that~$z(P)=0$.
+Expanding the fields as